-Raise the Stakes: The Ultimate Guide to Building Suspense in a Plot
+How to Raise the Stakes: The Ultimate Guide to Building Suspense

 - The stakes escalate as the plot advances

-In this series about how to add suspense to your stories, you’ve learned about the elements that go into creating suspense.
+In my series about how to add suspense to your stories, you’ve learned about the elements that go into creating suspense.
 You’ve learned more about what suspense is and how to use it.

 You’ve also learned how to build the foundation for suspense by pulling readers into your viewpoint character’s head right from the start, and ensuring the reader cares about what happens to the protagonist.